• Menu

 You can count on it!
 Many older, desirable close-in communities have land-use rules and codes intended to protect the existing character of the town or neighborhood.
 Others have historic preservation districts banning most tear downs or requiring replacement structures to strictly adhere to the predominant architectural size and standards of the neighborhood.

-Financing is definitely more complicated when you do a tear down.
-First you’ve got the cost of the existing house.
+The cost of tearing down a house depends on many factors.
+When you decide to demolish a house, financing and rebuilding can get a little more complicated.
+First, you’ve got the cost of the existing house.
 Then the demolition expenses.
 And finally, you need long-term mortgage financing.

 Unless you are wealthy and have buckets of cash sitting around, you’re going to need money for the purchase of the tear down.
 You might, for example, use the proceeds of the sale of your previous house and make the purchase of the tear down property contingent upon that sale.
 (The sellers of the tear down won’t like it, but they may agree to it.)